 The Honors Guild

 Honors students created the Honors Guild as a group through which they can meet other Honors students and can influence their environment, be it SBCC, Santa Barbara, or the web.
-The Guild is instrumental in running the Annual SBCC Student Conference, hosted by Honors, as well as maintaining our website and using that as a virtual community.
-Additionally, the Guild provides students a chance to make their concerns widely known: over the years, Honors students have worked with local schools, have started reading groups, have bowled together and so on.
+The Guild is instrumental in running the Annual SBCC Student Conference, hosted by Honors, as well as maintaining our campus community.
+Additionally, the Guild provides students a chance to make their concerns widely known: over the years, Honors students have worked with local schools, have started reading groups, have bowled together and planted trees together.
 They selected the word “guild” to suggest their affiliation as curious, interesting learners.

 Marc Bobro, Philosophy (IDC-357, ext.
 4710)

 David Elliott, History (WCC, ext.
 2480)

 Jamie Griggs, Counseling (SS-120)